 Earlier this month, Mr. Buckley and JFFD Chief Medical Officer Oscar Chavez celebrated the release of the book, “Big Kibble: The Hidden Dangers of the Pet Food Industry.”
 It’s a scathing indictment of regulators, veterinarians, and, any company or person selling or promoting dry, processed dog food.
 The book is also an unabashed promotion for JFFD, which is the entity to which every other business discussed is compared.

 But beyond the authors’ examples of what they argue is a “broken” industry, including the 2007 melamine recalls, perhaps the most surprising and controversial part of the book is the finger-pointing at veterinarians and veterinary schools.
 And, in an interview with The Canine Review, the authors double down on their criticism.

-The most frustrating part of his job, Oscar says, is an “easy” question.
-He continues: Convincing “veterinarians who have a biological education and understand physiology that real food…real chicken; real broccoli; real rice is healthier than a little ultra-processed brown ball of feed-grade kibble that is shelf-stable at room temperature for two years in a bag.
+The most frustrating part of his job, Just Food For Dogs chief medical officer Chavez says, is an “easy” question.
+Convincing “veterinarians,” he continues, “who have a biological education and understand physiology that real food…real chicken; real broccoli; real rice is healthier than a little ultra-processed brown ball of feed-grade kibble that is shelf-stable at room temperature for two years in a bag.
 You know, it’s like, ‘Oh my God, are you kidding me?’”